ghostsecurity/terraform-azurerm-log-forwarder/README.md

   # Resource group to deploy forwarder into.
   resource_group_name = azurerm_resource_group.forwarder.name

+  # Name is used to generate unique names for deployed resources.
+  # If you deploy multiple forwarders in the same subscription they must have unique names
+  name = "dev-forwarder"

   # Additional tags to add to resources created by the module which support tagging.
   tags = {